 Ian: Yeah, it sounds like these could have been people who were checking on the INF, the Intermediate Nuclear Forces Treaty that had been signed a few years before.
 And it was part of those inspection teams.
 So as sort of 88 moves into 89, are you sensing that East Germany is changing or there's any tensions out there?.

 Steffen: I think I was pretty late in realizing there was something going on.
 I think the earliest I really understood there was something going on was maybe in summer 89.
 You saw this in TV that people were fleeing GDR through Hungary and such.
-But that was not seen as, at least I didn’t see this as a big turnaround.
-It was sort of an escalation and something that hasn’t happened in that, at least not with that many people before.
+But that was not seen as, at least I did not see this as a big turnaround.
+It was sort of an escalation and something that has not happened in that, at least not with that many people before.

 But again, also not having any interactions by chance by somebody just walking by.
 Because it was deep in the city center.
 And part of leaving the barracks was always going for some food somewhere or having a beer or so.
 And that was naturally quite in the city center.
 And so it could have happened very easily that I would walk into some of these groups and then somebody taking photos or whatever would not have looked good.